sdr-enthusiasts/docker-shipfeeder/README.md

 Other architectures (Windows, Mac) are not currently supported, but feel free to see if the container builds and runs for these.
 In theory, it should work, but I don't have the time nor inclination to test it.

-## Obtaining a RadarBox Sharing Key (NEEDS UPDATING)
+## Obtaining a ShipXplorer Sharing Key

-First-time users should obtain a RadarBox sharing key.
+First-time users should obtain a ShipXplorer sharing key.

-In order to obtain a RadarBox sharing key, on the first run of the container, `rbfeeder` will generate a sharing key and print this to the container log.
+In order to obtain a ShipXplorer sharing key, on the first run of the container, it will generate a sharing key and print this to the container log.

 ```shell
 timeout 180s docker run \